2002 V8 Supercars Eastern Creek round

 The 2002 Eastern Creek V8 Supercar round was the third round of the 2002 V8 Supercar Championship Series.
-It was held on the weekend of 26 to 28 April at the Phillip Island Grand Prix Circuit in Victoria, Australia.
+It was held on the weekend of 26 to 28 April at the Eastern Creek Raceway, New South Wales Australia.

 The round was dominated by Mark Skaife, who took pole position and won every race of the weekend.
 These results helped further cement his lead in the championship.
 Marcos Ambrose was second for the round whilst the podium was rounded out by Craig Lowndes.

 Race results

 Pre-qualifying

 In a tense pre-qualifying session, several key drivers failed to qualify for the event.
 Paul Morris and Steve Owen collided, resulting in a puncture for the former toward the end of the session.
 He was unable to improve on his time and thus became one of the casualties.
 It was also said to be the first time Wayne Gardner failed to qualify for a motor race.
 Despite rule changes introduced the round prior in an attempt to aid those who had to undertake pre-qualifying, the system was still universally unpopular with the teams and drivers.